top of page

 47. Barbara Minto

 Barbara Minto is the creator of the Pyramid Principle, one of the most widely taught structured thinking and communication frameworks in the consulting world.
-As McKinsey's first female consultant, Barbara developed a methodology for clear, logical communication that is now standard training at virtually every major consulting firm in the world.
+As McKinsey's first female consultant, Barbara developed a methodology for clear, logical communication that is now standard training at virtually every major consulting firm.

 48. Jim Collins